The Diamond Model Theory: Shaping The Future Of National Competitiveness

 3. Germany’s Machinery and Equipment Industry:

-• Factor Conditions: Germany has a long tradition of engineering expertise, technical education, and apprenticeship programs that produce highly skilled labor.
+• Factor Conditions: Germany has a long tradition of engineering expertise, technical education, and apprenticeship programs that produce highly skilled labour.

-• Demand Conditions: German manufacturers benefit from sophisticated local demand and strong export markets that require high-performance and durable machinery.
+• Demand Conditions: German manufacturers benefit from sophisticated local demand and strong export markets requiring high-performance, durable machinery.

-• Related and Supporting Industries: A dense network of suppliers and related companies, including those in the automobile and industrial sectors, supports the machinery industry.
+• Related and Supporting Industries: The machinery industry is supported by a dense network of suppliers and related companies, including those in the automobile and industrial sectors.

-• Firm Strategy, Structure, and Rivalry: The presence of many small and medium-sized enterprises (SMEs) in this sector fosters a strong culture of innovation and specialization.
+• Firm Strategy, Structure, and Rivalry: Many small and medium-sized enterprises (SMEs) in this sector foster a strong culture of innovation and specialisation.

 4. United States’ Technology Sector (Silicon Valley):